Our knowledge of orthopaedics. Your best health.

 Doctor Examination

-A pediatrician is usually the one to make the diagnosis of a brachial plexus palsy injury, based on weakness of the arm and physical examination.
+A pediatrician is usually the one to make the diagnosis of a brachial plexus birth palsy, based on weakness of the arm and physical examination.

 Treatment